Classification of Traffic Using Neural Networks by Rejecting: a Novel Approach in Classifying VPN Traffic: Models

 \subsection{MLP}

-The first model that we used for the neural network consists of neurons, which do the task of the feature extracting by multiplying a weight to the input values.
-In our model, we have a three-layer network that has its activation function in each layer.
-In the first layer, neurons multiply their weights to the input that has 784 dimensions, $x_{784*1}$, as it is the number of features selected from each flow.
-The dimension of the output of this layer is 1000.
-In this way, the model tries to expand the space to new dimensions to find relationships between different dimensions, and the weight matrix multiplied to the input is $W_{784*1000}$.
-Therefore, the input to the next layer has a dimension of 1000.
-The output of this layer is $q_{1000*1}$, and is computed as $q = Wx$.
+The suggested cascade neural network model for the first phase, is a three-layer linear network using a particular non-linear activation function for each layer.
+To perform the task of feature extraction, the weights of neurons ($W_{784\times1000}$) in the first layer are multiplied by the chosen features from each flow, which has 784 dimensions ($x_{ 784\times1}$).
+In this approach, the model attempts to expand the space to new dimensions to discover correlations between them, so the dimension of weights of neurons should be 784 $\times$ 1000, which means that output of the first layer ($q_{1000\times1}$) dimension is 1000 and is computed as $q = Wx$.

-There should be some non-linearity between different layers of neural networks to create complex mappings between inputs and outputs.
-The function that creates non-linearity in each layer is called the activation function.
-The activation function that we use for the first layer is a rectified linear unit (ReLU).
-ReLU function is a representative of neurons' spike in a body neural system.
-ReLU function is defined as